slopezpereyra/slopezpereyra.github.io/_posts/2023-04-04-OnTheDiscretenessOfOurIdeas.md

 However, this confusion is a consequence of our loose use of the term "connects".
 So far, we have implicitly conceived any set of ideas to be *directed*: a train of thought following from minimal ideas *towards* intermediate and final ideas.
-So it becomes clear that to say "the idea $\pi$ connects to the idea $\tau$", or $\pi \preceq tau$, is to speak of a very determined kind of connection, which one may term "begets", "suggests", "implies", etc.
+So it becomes clear that to say "idea $\pi$ connects to idea $\tau$", or $\pi \preceq \tau$, is to speak of a very determined kind of connection, which one may term "begets", "suggests", "implies", etc.

 In some cases, such as our example above, $\pi \preceq \tau$ and $\tau \preceq
-\pi$ will only express a difference in the order in which the particular thread was was formed in our minds.
-In other cases, such as inferences or deductions,
+\pi$ will only express a difference in the order in which the particular thread was formed in our minds.
+In other cases, such as inferences or deductions, $\pi
-$\pi \preceq \tau$ and $\tau \preceq \pi$ are semantically incompatible unless
-$\pi = \tau$.
-An example of this are the ideas "All man are mortal and Socrates is a man", on one hand, and "Socrates is mortal".
+\preceq \tau$ and $\tau \preceq \pi$ are semantically incompatible unless $\pi = \tau$.
+An example of this are the ideas "All man are mortal and Socrates is a man", on one hand, and "Socrates is mortal", on the other.
 (I should emphasize that our conception is not particularly concerned with syllogisms, especially insofar as it is not concerned with individual propositions, since any particular idea is allowed to be an arbitrarily complex set of propositions.)

 We can, of course, dispose of the assumption of anti-symmetry (which would imply the ascription of a different meaning to the term "connects" ($\preceq$)).
 In